C2SM-RCM/emiproc/docs/source/installation.rst

     git clone https://github.com/C2SM-RCM/emiproc.git .

-Then install using pip.
-Installing as an editable (`-e` options) allows you to directly modify the cloned code.
+Then install using pip, with the editable (`-e` option) to allow you to directly modify the cloned code.

 .. code:: bash